tfabris/BlueGigaEmpeg/README.md

 in the casing.

 You should not need to force the BlueGigaEmpeg board assembly back into its casing, but it is a very precise fit so that it doesn't rattle.
 You might have to nudge and coax it a bit into its final position, but it should fit perfectly without forcing it.
-When placing the lid back onto the enclosure, the lid should fit gently and perfectly without forcing it down.
-If you feel like you need to force the lid closed, then you either have the lid backwards or you haven't gotten the board assembly seated back into the casing correctly, so try again.
+When placing the lid back onto the enclosure, the lid should fit gently and perfectly, and should close completely, without forcing it down.
+If you feel like you need to force the lid closed, then you either have the lid backwards, or you haven't gotten the board assembly seated back into the casing correctly, so try again.

 When reassembling the BlueGigaEmpeg enclosure, make sure to put the screws back in carefully.
 If you're using a powered screwdriver, use a slow speed, so